 herbalist-crafted body care

 I formulate my products with care and intention, slowly making each batch by hand.
-I grow or wildcraft many of the herbs myself.
+I grow and wildcraft many of the herbs myself.
 What I do buy is often sourced locally and always grown without chemicals.

 enter the shop